 - Choose unrefined natural food over packaged refined food.

-- Minimise processed food as much as possible.
+- Minimize processed food as much as possible.

 The struggle is only in the beginning.
 Once you make clean eating a lifestyle choice, you will start to notice incredible changes in your body, which change you for the good.
 It is easy to not think about what we feed ourselves with throughout the day, just in order to fill up our stomachs.
 But we should be very well aware of the nutritional value of everything we eat.
 Because we cannot clean our inner bodies ourselves, our food choices do it for us.
 Now it depends on us whether we cleanse it with flowers or fire.